BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 ```

 In this example, when the keybinding is pressed, a network message is sent to the server to execute the teleport action.
-The callback is called with the input event passed as param.
+Your callback is called with the input event passed as param.

 #### Client vs. Server execution